earnestt1234/FED3_Viz/Manual.md

 To show plots in a new window, select one or more graphs from the Plot List and click the  **New Window Button**.
 This feature allows for viewing of multiple graphs simultaneously.
 There can only be 5 open New Windows at one time (in order to prevent memory consumption, see [FAQ](#faq)); if you try to open another New Window while 5 are open, you will receive a warning.

+**NOTE THAT THIS FUNCTION IS A LITTLE BUGGY AS OF V 0.3.0,** following a change to the handling of multiple figures/axes (see FAQ, "Why can't I open more than 5 plots in a New Window?").
+The main issue is that plots in the new window may have some elements chopped off.
+This can be fixed using the axes adjustment in the navigation toolbar of the new window.
+Though this is annoying, I have left the feature in (for now) as it may still be useful for showing data side by side (with a little extra work).

 ### Navigation Toolbar:

 <p align="center">